DavidIlie/kca-news/README.md

 postitive comments are pending to be given

+## IMMEDIATEOhasdui;oasduig

+- individual category page viwer
+- personal user profile viewer
+- see other people's profiles
+- dashboard
+    - markdown editor for articles
+    - admin page for comments
+- have fun

 ## possible things that i will add no matter what

 -   meme of da day